 “During the course, participants will learn how and why the average driver of electric vehicles can save up to £2,200 per year on fuel compared to driving a car with a combustion engine,” explained Professor Muneer, whose own research includes a thorough analysis of the emissions from running electric vehicles charged from traditional grid and renewable sources.

 In addition to being cheaper per mile to run, proponents of electric vehicles claim that, with fewer moving parts compared to vehicles powered by combustion engines, mean they are more durable and less likely to need repairing.
 “The course will let people look at the whole lifecycle associated with creating and using a vehicle,” said renewable energy and economics expert, Douglas Prentice.
 “From this it becomes easy to see that electric vehicles are a wise investment.”

 “Some local authorities have led the way by investing in electric vehicles as part of their fleet,” explained Mr Prentice.
 “Whilst we do expect local government representatives to attend this course, it is designed to appeal to the general public and anyone from the private sector who simply wants to know the facts about why switching to electric is wise choice in today’s climate”.

 “We are delighted to add this course to our list of renewable energy training opportunities; following the success of our Solar, Wind, Biomass, Heat Pumps and finance courses, we are confident this new course will also help people understand the technology and its many advantages” said director of the European Energy Centre, Paolo Buoni.
 “It is the first of its kind in the UK and is guaranteed to help reinforce what is still an emerging market for green transport”.
-Bookings are currently being taken for the electric vehicle course on 17th and 18th of November by contacting the European Energy Centre, and all participants will receive the internationally recognised Galileo Certificate as recognition of their achievement.
+Bookings are currently being taken for the electric vehicles course by contacting the European Energy Centre, and all participants will receive the internationally recognised Galileo Certificate as recognition of their achievement.